What to Do if a Child Was Injured in a Car Accident

 Statute of Limitations in Delaware for Personal Injury Cases Involving Children

 Is there a limit on the amount of time you have to file a car accident claim for a child?
 Typically, the statute of limitations for a personal injury in Delaware is two years from the date the injuries were sustained.
-For a child personal injury case, the statute of limitations gives a minor three years after their 18th birthday to make a personal injury claim.

 Filing a Car Accident Personal Injury Lawsuit in Delaware